3pp of the Month (July)

 Favored Class: Each character begins play with a single favored class of his choosing—typically, this is the same class as the one he chooses at 1st level.
 Whenever a character gains a level in his favored class, he receives either + 1 hit point or + 1 skill rank.
 The choice of favored class cannot be changed once the character is created, and the choice of gaining a hit point or a skill rank each time a character gains a level (including his first level) cannot be changed once made for a particular level.
 Prestige classes (see Prestige Classes) can never be a favored class.

-Determine the number of skill ranks possessed by your character, based on his class and Intelligence modifier (and any other bonuses, such as the bonus received by humans).
-Then spend these ranks on skills, but remember that you cannot have more ranks than your level in any one skill (for a starting character, this is usually one).
+Then allocate these ranks to desired skills, but remember that you cannot have more ranks than your level in any one skill (for a starting character, this is usually one).

 Each level thereafter, your character gains a number of skill ranks dependent upon your class plus your Intelligence modifier.
 Investing a rank in a skill represents a measure of training in that skill.